ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Vermont has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Students are not required to take a computer class to graduate.
+Students do not have to take a computer class.

 Course Required?